danyi1212/drf-messages/docs/source/usage/get_messages.rst

 When using a persistent message storage, it is important to implement procedure for **clearing out** old messages.

-By default, messages get cleared automatically only when the **appropriate session is deleted** from database due to user logout or ``clearsessions`` command.
+When using sessions, messages get cleared automatically only when the **appropriate session is deleted** from database due to user logout or ``clearsessions`` command.

-Most of the time this configuration is enough.
-It allows for accessing already read messages, yet usually does not result in too much messages being stored.
+This behavior is not affected by the ``MESSAGES_USE_SESSIONS`` setting.
+As long as there is a session provided with the request, all the messages will be cleared when the session is cleared.

 .. note::
     Make sure to regularly run the ``clearsessions`` command to delete any expired session and clear stale messages.
     See more at the django docs https://docs.djangoproject.com/en/3.1/topics/http/sessions/#clearing-the-session-store

+If you are **not using Session Authentication**, it is advised to setup a manual message clearing procedure, such as a scheduled deletion of all read messages created before a certain time.

 Additionally, you may want to configure the ``MESSAGE_DELETE_READ`` setting to ``True`` at your project's ``settings.py`` file.
 This setting will cause any read message to be **deleted just after the request is done processing**.